usdot-jpo-ode/TDx/README.md

 1. [spec-content](/spec-content): details the data content of the TDx specification, including objects, property names and types, and enumerated types. [spec-content/README.md](/spec-content/README.md) describes the content of this directory in detail.

 ### Files
+1. [Creating_a_TDx_Feed.md](/Creating_a_TDx_Feed.md): information to assist in creating a TDx data feed, such as the feed format, business rules, and validation tools.
 1. [LICENSE](/LICENSE): the Creative Commons Zero v1.0 Universal license that the repository is licensed under.
-2. [README.md](/README.md) (this document): information about the TDx effort and navigating the repository.
+1. [README.md](/README.md) (this document): information about the TDx effort and navigating the repository.
-3. [RELEASES.md](/RELEASES.md): detailed information about every release of the TDx specification.
+1. [RELEASES.md](/RELEASES.md): detailed information about every release of the TDx specification.

 ## Project Description